Tokorozawa Sakura Town

 restaurant

-Western Area Noodles Other Restaurants Vegetarian
+Western Area Vegetarian Noodles Other Restaurants

 This facility is the center of the "Cool Japan Forest" Project, a joint project by KADOKAWA and Tokorozawa City to share the cutting-edge culture and industry born from an area of plentiful, beautiful nature.
 The facility has a library, art, natural history and anime museums, and a multipurpose hall to enjoy Japanese pop culture events.
 In addition, there are book manufacturing and distribution plants, offices, stores, restaurants, hands-on bookstores, shrines, and more!